Market overview: Financial markets focus on US elections

 In percent

 This graphic shows the yield to maturity of 10-year Swiss government bonds and the premium on real estate properties contained in Swiss real estate funds since 2000.
-The sharp rise in interest rates last year led to a substantial fall in premiums, but they have climbed sharply again recently.
+The sharp rise in interest rates in 2022 led to a substantial fall in premiums.
+However, towards the end of last year and during the course of this year, premiums have gone up considerably again.

 Source: SIX